o-tsaruk/o-tsaruk/README.md

 My main stack includes React.js for front-end, Solidity or Rust for blockchain development, and Express.js or axum for back-end services.

 ## Areas of Experience

 - Applications for assets tokenization;
 - Smart contract managers and callers;
-- Token standard library;
+- On-chain development for DeFi use cases;
 - Blockchain infrastructure tools;
-- Company websites and technical documentation portals.
+- Websites for products, tools, companies, and developer platforms.

 ## Open Source